daniel-koehn/Theory-of-seismic-waves-II/03_Intro_finite_differences/README.md

 We discuss different finite difference approximations of first and second derivatives of the Gaussian function and their accuracy.

+### [Lesson 2](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/tree/master/03_Intro_finite_differences/2_fd_ac1d.ipynb): Solving the 1D acoustic wave equation by finite-differences

+We model wave propagation in a 1D homogeneous acoustic medium by solving the corresponding wave equation using a 3-point spatial FD operator and an explicit time marching scheme.
+The modelling result is compared with an analytical solution.

 ## Copyright and License

 (c) 2018 D. Koehn.
 All content is under Creative Commons Attribution [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.txt), and all [code is under BSD-3 clause](https://github.com/engineersCode/EngComp/blob/master/LICENSE).
 We are happy if you re-use the content in any way!